Last Holiday (1950 film)

-Last Holiday is a 1950 British black comedy film, featuring Alec Guinness in his sixth starring role.
-The low key, black comedy was written and co-produced by J. B. Priestley and directed by Henry Cass, featuring irony and wit often associated with Priestley.
-Shooting locations included Bedfordshire and Devon.
-The film was co-written by an uncredited J. Lee Thompson.
+Last Holiday is a 1950 British black comedy film directed by Henry Cass and starring Alec Guinness.
+It was written and co-produced by J. B. Priestley and co-written by an uncredited J. Lee Thompson.

-The film's narrative revolves around George Bird, a salesman for an agricultural implements company.
+The film's narrative revolves around salesman George Bird.
 During a routine visit to his physician, he is told that he has a terminal disease and only a short time to live.
 He decides to spend his final days in an expensive hotel.
 Once there, he acquires friends and a love interest who eventually learn of his plight.

 Synopsis

-George Bird (Guinness), an unassuming salesman of agricultural implements, visits a physician for a routine check-up and is told he has Lampington's disease, a recently identified condition which allows him only a few weeks to live.
+George Bird, an unassuming salesman of agricultural implements, visits a physician for a routine check-up and is told he has Lampington's disease, a recently identified condition which allows him only a few weeks to live.
 He accepts the doctor's advice to take his savings and enjoy himself in the little time left to him.

 A bachelor with no family or friends, Bird decides to spend his last days among the elite clientele of an upmarket residential hotel at the fictional seaside resort of Pinebourne.
 By chance, a salesman in a used clothing store has acquired two suitcases, covered with international labels.
 The cases are full of a deceased Lord's bespoke tailored wardrobe that perfectly fits Bird.
 Bird acquires the wardrobe and luggage and takes the salesman's advice to shave off his moustache to give him the appearance of a wealthy gentleman.

 Bird's unassuming attitude generates a great deal of interest among the hotel's residents.
 He is seen as an enigma to be solved, with wild speculations offered as to his identity and possible noble lineage.
-The hotel's housekeeper, Mrs. Poole (Walsh), guesses the truth, and Bird confides his secret to her.
+The hotel's housekeeper, Mrs Poole, guesses the truth that Bird is an ordinary man, and he confides in her, but not his condition.
 Bird quickly acquires friends and influence, falls in love (possibly for the first time in his life), sets wrongs to right, and is offered lucrative business opportunities.
 But these successes only serve to make him reflect on the irony that he will have no time to enjoy them.